Merchant Terms and Conditions

 3. FasaPay Transaction will be considered valid if it has met the criteria as a Successful Transaction by referring to the provisions in the Terms and Conditions.
 If a Successful Transaction has occurred, at the same time, the Merchant is required to submit goods and/or services that have been agreed upon by the Customer who made the Transaction with the Merchant.

 5. In the event of communication interruption or disruption with the use of FasaPay Service when making a Transaction, which causes events including but not limited to the transaction history not contained and the Transaction canceled or refused to be continued but there is a debiting of the Customer's balance, the Merchant must report the Transaction to FasaPay to be adjusted to the record on FasaPay on the same day when the Transaction is carried out.
-The Parties agree that what is used as a reference for the success or failure of the Transaction carried out is the record on FasaPay because FasaPay will not provide compensation and/or liability in any form to the Merchant or any party for all risks and losses that occur and the Merchant is obliged to pay any and all bills submitted by the partner through FasaPay and FasaPay will also not provide compensation and/or liability in any form to FasaPay User or any party for all claims and/or claims and/or claims that may arise as a result of these things.
+The Parties agree that what is used as a reference for the success or failure of the Transaction carried out is the record on FasaPay because FasaPay will not provide compensation and/or liability in any form to the Merchant or any party for all risks and losses that occur and the Merchant is obliged to pay any and all bills submitted by the partner through FasaPay and FasaPay will also not provide compensation and/or liability in any form to FasaPay User or any party for all claims and/or claims and/or claims that may arise as a result of this things.

 3. .
 RIGHTS AND OBLIGATIONS OF FASAPAY